Kevin R. Sitek, Ph.D.

 Logo

-Investigating the human sensory brainstem with MRI
+Investigating the human auditory system with MRI

 Research interests